Frequently Asked Questions

 2. They’re dangerous.
 Someone falling down a scissor staircase could fall twice as far compared to a single-staircase.

 3. A second stairway is unnecessary.
-Sprinklers, fire-rated doors and walls, and other safety measures like what we’re proposing for Austin are far more impactful.
+Sprinklers, fire-rated doors and walls, and other safety measures like what we propose on this website are far more impactful.

 3. Even if additional safety measures would make single-stair buildings sufficiently safe, wouldn’t all these measures PLUS a second stairway be even safer?